The Mountains of Arizona

 Lidar

+I chose Peak 2409 as my first objective.
 I left Bisbee a little after 7 a.m. and followed the usual route through Bencon and Tucson, with some heavy traffic in Tucson, before emerging out of the city.
 In Picacho (Exit 211), I went north on state route AZ-87 for 3.5 miles, then went right (east) on Houser Road for 5.5 miles, bringing me to Brady Pump Road.

 By now, I was miles apart from any home or building or even a farm.
 It's all State Trust land out here, with a few slivers of BLM land.
 On Brady Pump Road, I went north about three miles toward the Brady Pump facility.
 I went right at a stop sign.